FarsetLabs/farsetlabs.github.io/coronavirus.md

 * **❌ Public events: No**
 * **💻 Hackerspace meetings (eg: town hall): Remote**

-_Last reviewed on the 30th of November 2020._
+_Last reviewed on the 15th of February 2021._

 ---